Sachwin-Kohli/ChatApp/README.md

 # ChatApp
-A chatting app created with HTML, CSS and Javascript on VS Code.
+A team chatting app created with HTML, CSS and Javascript on VS Code.